-Many women delay visiting a gynaecologist out of embarrassment, fear or ignorance.
+Many women delay visiting a gynecologist out of embarrassment, fear or ignorance.
 While this is understandable, it is important to realise that, for the sake of good health, it is a must.
 And the process is not as daunting as it is thought to be.

 After a woman has had sex, she needs a full gynaecological examination ar lease once every three years to track her reproductive health and review her contraceptive methods.
 Young, sexually-inactive girls with menstrual problems or puberty issues should also see an Obgyn.